 What’s It Play Like?

-It should be familiar if you’ve played a Pokemon Rush series game before.
+It should be familiar if you’ve played a Pokemon Rumble series game before.
 In basic combat your pokemon automatically moves towards pokemon, and you can tap to attack or long press to charge a stronger attack.

 You catch pokemon through a special Search feature, each search stage has specific pokemon to catch, and strength of Pokemon is determined by a Pokemon GO-esque system with the single CP stat for pokemon strength.
 Pokemon each have a single move, randomly selected from a list of possible moves when the pokemon is caught.